-For the fabrication of the photodetector, the sample as prepared was peeled from the copper metal by fine razor and fixed on a glass slide.
+For the fabrication of the photodetector, the sample was prepared by peeling the copper metal using fine razor and fixed on a glass slide.
 Silver paste was used to form solid contact pads on the top of the detector at both ends of the film only.
-This was left in the oven to dry at 100°C for 30min.
-Figure 5a, b, and c demonstrate the photodetector device assembly.
-Then the detector device was placed on an insulated sheet in the ambient atmosphere.
-The light power was varied using a variable transformer (AC) and measured with the power meter (Sanwa /Mobiken-Laser power meter LP1).
+The glass slide was left in the oven to dry at 100°C for 30 minutes.
+Figure 5(a), 5(b), and 5(c) demonstrate the photodetector device assembly.
+The detector device was then placed on an insulated sheet in the ambient atmosphere.
+The light intensity was varied using a variable transformer (AC) and measured with the power meter (Sanwa /Mobiken-Laser power meter LP1).
 Other instruments such as DC power supply (LONG WEI PS-305DM-China), precise digital timer (Sports timer /Germany), 100watt white light source (Halogen) and manual light switch were used for experimental measurements.
 The optical power supplied to the light source was varied through variable resistance (Variac).
-The experimental data were collected with Lap Top connected and pre-installed to Fluke 8846A Digital Multimeter.
+The experimental data were collected with a laptop connected and pre-installed to Fluke 8846A Digital Multimeter.
 Figure 5a shows the schematic of the detector device.
-The sample was fixed under pre-calibrated visible light source as shown in Fig. 5 (c) was calculated approximately 0.24cm2.
+The sample was fixed under pre-calibrated visible light source as shown in Figure 5(b).
+The effective area of the CuO NWs exposed to the light shown in Figure 5(c) was calculated approximately 0.24cm2.

-The current-voltage characteristics of the photodetector device for CuO NWs on glass were measured in the dark and at ambient atmosphere is shown in Fig. 5d.
-The linear curve is observed with a high slope of 5 M Ω .
-There is a minor nonlinear behavior was observed around 0 volts (< 0.5v) as explained in the inset of Fig.5d.
+The current-voltage characteristics of the photodetector device for CuO NWs on glass measured in the dark and at ambient atmosphere is shown in Figure 5(d).
+The linear curve observed has a high slope of 5 M Ω .
+There is a minor nonlinear behavior observed around 0 volts (< 0.5v) as explained in the inset of Figure 5(d).
 This behavior is due to the Schottky barrier between CuO NWs and the silver electrode.
 The outcomes indicate that an ohmic contact is established between the silver electrode and the Cu wire.

-Fig.5 Photodetector of CuO NWs (a) Schematic of the device assembly; (b) Setup measurement diagram; (c) Photograph of the detector device; (d).
+Figure 5.
+Photodetector of CuO NWs (a) Schematic of the device assembly; (b) Setup measurement diagram; (c) Photograph of the detector device; (d).
 Current-voltage (I-V) curve in the dark.

-4.2 Photodetector performance
+4.2 Photodetector Performance

 In the present work, CuO NWs on the slide glass substrate was studied as a photo-detector at room temperature and atmospheric air.
 The photoresponse of the CuO NWs detector proved to have a good response to visible light.
-Figure 6a shows the I-V curves of the device under visible light irradiation with the various light intensity which it is decreased from 166mW/cm2 to 0.3mW/cm2.
-The I-V curves also, reveals an ohmicbehavior with good linearity.
-In addition, we can see that, as the incident light intensity decreased, the maximum current value also decreased from 9μA and lower at the bias voltage of 5 volts.
-The photocurrent within1μA was measured in the dark at 5volt and so, the calculated sensitivity range of this detector [S (%) = (I{phot}-I{dark}) / I dark] is varied from 100-800, which is quite acceptable compared with other workers results [40].
+Figure 6(a) shows the I-V curves of the device under visible light irradiation with decreasing light intensity from 166mW/cm^2 to 0.3mW/cm^2 .
+The I-V curves also reveals an ohmic behavior with good linearity.
+In addition, as the incident light intensity decreased, the maximum current value also decreased from 9μA and lower at the bias voltage of 5 volts.
+The photocurrent within 1μA was measured in the dark at 5 volts.
+Therefore, the calculated sensitivity range of this detector [S (%) = (I{phot}-I{dark}) / I dark] is varied from 100-800, which is quite acceptable compared with results from other previous works [40].
 The photocurrent (I) versus light intensity has been described as a power law [41]:

-$$\mathbf{I} = \mathbf{A} P^b \qquad (2)$$
+$$\mathbf{I} = \mathbf{A} P^b \tag{2}$$